 In the Summer of 1985, while on a drive in their eggplant-colored Stutz Blackhawk, Andrew Wyeth revealed to his wife that he had been working on a series of paintings for the past 15 years without her knowledge.
 The only other person who knew about them was the model - their neighbor, Helga Testorf.
 By this time, Wyeth was already a behemoth of 20th-century American painting and American fine art, and the series that would come to be known as The Helga Pictures cemented his legacy as one of the greatest and most enigmatic American artists in history.

-It is a rare and serendipitous occurrence in the art world to discover a previously unknown work by a great artist, but discovering an entire series of sketches and paintings — over 240 — all kept hidden away by the artist himself is unheard of.
+It is a rare and serendipitous occurrence in the art world to discover a previously unknown work by a great artist, but discovering an entire series of sketches and paintings in an entire collection - over 240 - all kept hidden away by the artist himself is unheard of.
 Wyeth only revealed their existence after he contracted the flu at age 68 and feared he was dying.
-Why were they kept secret?
+Why was the Helga series kept secret?
 For art, love or publicity?

 "The more I'm with an object — whether it's a model or a piece of the country — the more I begin to see what I've been blind to.
 You start to get what's beneath it.
 You see deeper within it.“ -Andrew Wyeth